Greetings from Wildlife Trust of India!

 Hope you are doing great.

-We are back with the updates on our project ‘Vanishing Stripes – Save the Bengal Tiger’, which you so generously chose to donate for.
+We are back with the updates on our project ‘Stop the hunting of wildlife in India’, which you so generously chose to donate for.

 Thank you so much for your kind donation and for believing in our work.
 It is through your support that we are able to work towards our vision of a secure natural heritage of India.